jcurran0201/credit_card_fraud_detection/README.md

   Feature Engineering
 All feature engineering logic was implemented using reusable def() functions to maintain consistency across training and testing datasets.
 Behavioral features: Features about spending habits in specific time frames before the transaction occurred.
 We created features for spending habits (how many times card was used and how much was spent on the card) an hour before transaction, day before transaction, and a week before the transaction.
-Temporal features: Weekend and off-peak transactions (10 PM–6 AM) were found and used features.
+Temporal features: Weekend and off-peak transactions (10 PM–6 AM) were found and used as features.
 Demographic features: Cardholder age at transaction time computed from date of birth and spending habits based on the subject’s job title were used
 Spatial features: Distance between cardholder residence and transaction location computed with the Haversine formula using latitude/longitude  coordinates provided.
 ## Exploratory Data Analysis